-The design standard shall be three valves at a tee and four valves at a cross, unless approved otherwise by the Engineer.
-A valve and one length of pipe shall be installed at interim limits of construction.
+The design standard shall be three values at a tee and four values at a cross, unless approved otherwise by the Engineer.
+A value and one length of pipe shall be installed at interim limits of construction.

 6.2 Protection